epfl-ada/ada-2023-project-nada2023/docs/index.md

     <iframe src="plots/genre_evolution.html"></iframe>
 </div>

+As we see from above, the most exported genre is animation while the least (amongst the the 50 most represented) is Bollywood.
+This would make sense since Bollywood movies rarely have a global appeal, and are mostly watched in India, while animation movies are more easily translated and thus watched internationally.

 ## Influence of the Production Countries

 In our dataset, we have access to the countries of production of the movies.
 We were interested in the evolution of co-productions across time, and whether co-productions betweeen countries affects its exports.
 Also which countries export most ?